jderrfuss/berrypy/README.md

   * It provides information about the distribution of RTs
   * It tells you how many trials were rejected as outliers
 * You can view the Markdown output file using a dedicated Markdown viewer, or a Markdown extension for your browser

+## Bugs and improvements

+I can't guarantee that BerryPy contains no bugs.
+If you find one, please let me/GitHub know.
+The same goes for suggestions for improvement.